St. John’s wort (hypericum perforatum) is a potent antidepressant. This sprawling, leafy herb grows throughout much of the world’s temperate regions.

 St. John’s wort is best harvested on St. John’s Day (June 24) when the herb is in peak bloom.
 Legend has it that if you placed a sprig of the herb under your pillow on St. John’s Eve, St. John himself may appear in a dream, and bless you for another year.
 (Not sure if this applies when you put a bottle of St. John’s wort extract under your pillow, but worth a try).

 St. John’s wort first crossed the radar of modern herbalists and naturopaths in 1997.
-A study published in the British Medical Journal entitled, “St John’s wort for depression–an overview and meta-analysis of randomised clinical trials” pushed it to superstar herbal antidepressant status.
+A study published in the British Medical Journal entitled, “St John’s wort for depression–an overview and meta-analysis of randomized clinical trials” pushed it to superstar herbal antidepressant status.

 This meta-analysis of 23 previously published studies on St. John’s wort was drawn from foreign medical journals.
 The analysis showed that overall, St. John’s wort was significantly superior to placebo.
 And was as effective as pharmaceutical antidepressants.[i]